 - Automatic recording of events – When you install GA4, the base code automatically captures these events.
 The first-page view, the first session start, and a first visit are some examples

-- Along with the base code, you also collect the enhanced measurement events.
+- Along with the base code, you also collect the events.
 However, you can choose to turn them on or off, depending on your website.
 They include scrolls, outbound clicks, site searches, and video engagement.

 - In different industries, Google recommends that you set up events.
 Google’s recommended events seem to be just broad recommendations except for eCommerce events, and the naming conventions don’t seem to matter